taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 3: TOC.md

 4. Once the **Import and Update:** section is properly populated, click **Import**.
 The template will be imported.
 5. Click **Update Book** one last time so that the page number formatting will appear properly.
 6. The new TOC has been created, delete the previous TOC with broken crossreferences.

-### Title, Document Number, and Revision Letter are Updated in the Top Margin

-### Page Numbers Correctly Correspond to the Content

-### Bottom Margins have Updated Page Number